A Novel Formula for Solving Quadratic Equations over Binary Extension Fields: Solving Quadratic Equations

 To prove the sufficiency, assuming \eqref{eq:15} holds for some $(i_0,i_1,...,i_{m-1})$, then $g_\ell(i_0,i_1,...,i_{m-1})=0,\forall \ell\in [m],$ must hold.
 Based on the relationship between RM codewords and polynomial evaluation, the $i$-th element of the result in \eqref{eq:5} must be zero, where $i=\sum_{j=0}^{m-1}i_j\cdot 2^j$.
 This results in $f(w_i)=0$.
 This completes the proof. \end{proof}

 \end{lemma}

 Notably, the matrix $B$ in Lemma~\ref{lem:2} is independent of $f(x)$, so it can be pre-calculated, and one can record the process of transforming $B$ into its reduced row echelon form.
-Precisely, let $P$ be the row transformation matrix that transforms $B$ into reduced row echelon form.
+Let $P$ be the row transformation matrix that transforms $B$ into reduced row echelon form.
 Since the first column of $B$ is a zero column and $B$ has the rank of $m-1$~(which is due to the equation of \eqref{eq:6} having at most two distinct roots), the reduced row echelon form of $B$ must be

 where $I_0$ is the $m\times (m-1)$ matrix obtained by inserting one all-zero row to an $(m-1)\times (m-1)$ identity matrix.
-Now, one can obtain a necessary and sufficient condition for the reduced quadratic equation to have a solution, as follows: \begin{theorem} Given the matrix pair $(P, I_0)$ for $\mathbb{F}_{2^m}$, which is shown in \eqref{eq:13} and where the $\ell$-th row of $I_0$ is an all-zero row, then $f(x)$ has roots in $\mathbb{F}_{2^m}$ if and only if the $\ell$-th element of the following result is also zero:

-where $\mathbf{s}$ is the vector of size $m\times 1$. \begin{proof} First, let the condition hold to prove its sufficiency.
-According to Lemma~\ref{lem:2}, it is sufficient to prove that
+Now, one can obtain a necessary and sufficient condition for the reduced quadratic equation to have a solution, as follows: \begin{theorem} Given the matrix pair $(P, I_0)$ for $\mathbb{F}_{2^m}$, which is shown in \eqref{eq:13} and where the $\ell$-th row of $I_0$ is an all-zero row, $f(x)$ has roots in $\mathbb{F}_{2^m}$ if and only if the $\ell$-th element of the following result is zero: { } where $\mathbf{s}$ is the vector of size $m\times 1$. \begin{proof} First, let the condition hold to prove its sufficiency.
+According to Lemma~\ref{lem:2}, it is sufficient to prove that { } has a solution on $i_1, i_2,\ldots, i_{m-1}$.
+Since the $\ell$-th rows of $\mathbf{s}$ and $I_0$ are all zeros, $(i_1, i_2,..., i_ {m-1}) $ can easily be obtained.
+Thus, $f(x)$ must have roots.
+Conversely, if $f(x)$ has roots and $f(w_i)=0$, then \eqref{eq:6} in Lemma~\ref{lem:2} holds, which gives \eqref{eq:-15}.
+Since the $\ell$-th row of $I_0$ is an all-zero row, the $\ell$-th element of $\mathbf{s}$ must be zero.
+This completes the proof.